 - : Use the Format Disk program: - When you are installing software that requires a low-level format - When you get recurring messages from the diagnostic tests directing you to run the Low-Level Format program on the hard disk - As a last resort before replacing a failing hard disk drive

-For information about backing up all of your files, see your operating-system documentation.
+For information about backing up all of the files, see the operating-system documentation.

-Starting the Low-Level Format
+Starting the low-level format

 The low-level format erases all data and programs.